 Angel Oak Restaurant on Johns Island, SC, is a testament to the farm-to-table concept.
 With a menu built around seasonal, locally grown products, owners Jay and Nicole Kees proudly uphold what's become a Charleston food tradition.
 It is protocol for Nicole to visit each table and personally explain that aesthetic to guests as they study the menu.

 Angel Oak is named for the legendary tree that grows just seven miles from the restaurant.
 A pilgrimage to the massive, 1,500-year-old live oak is an apt warm-up for a night of dining at its namesake.
-Once you’ve been awed by the sight of this gentle giant, prepare to be wowed by the flavors of the Lowcountry.
-Depending on the dish and time of year, offerings at Angel Oak Restaurant might feature beef from nearby Legare Farms, grits from Edisto Island’s Geechie Boy Market & Mill, Mepkin Abbey mushrooms, goods from Charleston’s Saffron Bakery, pork from Burbage Meats in Ravenel and locally sourced, sustainable seafood and fish.
+Once you've been awed by the sight of this gentle giant, prepare to be wowed by the flavors of the Lowcountry.
+Depending on the dish and time of year, offerings at Angel Oak Restaurant might feature beef from nearby Legare Farms, grits from Edisto Island's Marsh Hen Mill, Mepkin Abbey mushrooms, goods from Charleston's Saffron Bakery and locally sourced, sustainable seafood and fish.

 Part rustic cottage, part European bistro, the eatery's open dining area hums with energy as servers slip between tables to refresh jars of sweet tea or serve glasses of wine.
 For starters, there are complimentary cups of freshly boiled peanuts to munch on, but don't let that dissuade you from ordering a platter of pimento cheese-topped fried green tomatoes as an appetizer.
 The sharp cheese and tangy green tomato flavors are offset by smoky bits of house-cured lardons.
 One order is enough to share with the table and prepare your taste buds for the main course.